Custom Blinds Shop

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a structured catalogue filter and lists specific filter criteria (category, colour, dimensions).
-It distinguishes itself from search_catalog for open-ended queries.
+The description clearly states this is a structured catalogue filter that narrows by category, colour, or dimensions, and returns matching products with id and product_url.
+It explicitly distinguishes from the sibling search_catalog tool for open-ended queries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.